dhurlburtusa/shortcuts/json_web_token/json_web_token-notes.md

 compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
-JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA.
+JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.

 Let's explain some concepts of this definition further.